 When to Apply for Unemployment Benefits in Alaska

-It is important that applicants in Alaska file for unemployment registration as soon as they are terminated or have their hours reduced to part-time (in which case, they may be eligible for partial benefits).
-You can submit an unemployment EDD application in AK without your pink slip or severance package.
+It is important for applicants in Alaska to undergo the unemployment registration process as soon as they are terminated or have their hours reduced to part-time (in which case, they may be eligible for partial benefits).
+You can submit an unemployment application in AK without your pink slip or severance package.

 However, while not submitting your documents right away may delay the time when you start to receive your benefits, it will not reduce the amount of your benefits.
 You can quickly file an online application for unemployment and start the process the same day as your termination.

 What Documents Are Needed to File for Unemployment in Alaska

-• Your Social Security Number
+- Your Social Security Number (SSN).

-• Your alien registration number and work permit type, as well as any other documentation that authorizes your employment in the United States (if you are not a U.S. citizen).
+- Your alien registration number and work permit type, as well as any other documentation that authorizes your employment in the United States (if you are not a U.S. citizen).

-• The name, mailing address and phone number of your last employer and the location where you reportedly worked.
+- The name, mailing address and phone number of your last employer and the location where you reportedly worked.

-• The full dates of your last employment including the first and last day worked.
+- The full dates of your last employment including the first and last day worked.

-• The earnings made during your last week of employment.
+- The earnings made during your last week of employment.

-• Any other deductible income received during the last week, including vacation, severance or bonus pay.
+- Any other deductible income received during the last week, including vacation, severance or bonus pay.

-• If you are a former federal/government employee, you must mail or fax copies of forms SF8 and SF50, as well as any Leave and Earnings Statement (LES).
+- If you are a former federal/government employee, you must mail or fax copies of forms SF8 and SF50, as well as any Leave and Earnings Statement (LES).

-• If you are ex-military personnel, you are required to mail in a copy of the DD214 member 4 file.
+- If you are ex-military personnel, you are required to mail in a copy of the DD214 member 4 file.